Careers - Student Hub

 • Investigating 16+ study skills & promoting the notion of lifelong learning

-New government legislation means that students due to finish Year 11 in or after 2014 must stay in education or training until at least their 18th birthday.
-More details of the changes and options available to students are available here.
+The Government’s 2013 legislation meant that students who completed Year 11 from 2014 must stay in education or training until at least their 18th birthday.
+More details of the options available to students are explained here.